SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

    * runs NEMO
    * executes the :ref:`salishsea-combine` to combine the per-processor restart and/or results files
-   * executes the :ref:`salishsea-deflate` to deflate the variables in the large netCDF results files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk
    * executes the :ref:`salishsea-gather` to collect the run description and results files into the results directory

 #.
 Submit the job script to the queue manager via the appropriate command